YosepRA/crustecan-warrior-api/checklist.md

 - Checkout data prefill.
 Use customer ID to tell Stripe to prefill checkout inputs.
 - Checkout manual cancel button.
 Change transaction status to "cancel", expire checkout session, and re-enable seats. ✅
 - General error handling.
 Consider using [Express](https://expressjs.com/en/guide/error-handling.html)-way of using global catcher.
 Or you can use a `promiseResolver` helper.
+- Route-based error handling.
+Simple ones such as Fixture details not found.